 At the top of the assets list on the balance sheet are anything that could be easily liquidated.
 This includes cash and other cash equivalents.

-These items are usually followed by assets that the company is owed, but are not in their possession yet.
+These cash amounts are usually followed by assets that the company is owed, but are not in their possession yet.
 Think accounts receivable where outstanding invoices and payments will translate to cash in the coming months.
 As a rule of thumb, any assets that could be turned into cash within a year are considered current assets.

 Toward the bottom of the asset list are Property, Plant, and Equipment.
-These are the assets that would be difficult to liquidate quickly.
+These are the company’s assets that would be difficult to liquidate quickly.
 You may have several delivery vehicles in your possession, for example.
 It’ll take some effort to sell them if you need to.

-The reason assets are subdivided into categories based on how easily they can be liquidated is to show anyone interested in your books how able you are to pay off debts and liabilities.
+The reason assets are subdivided into categories based on how easily they can be liquidated is to show anyone interested in your books (read: lenders or investors) how able you are to pay off debts and liabilities.
 If all of your assets are tied up in property and equipment and you have very little cash on hand, that could signal potential cash flow problems.

 Liabilities mean everything that the company owes to other people.
 Think accounts payable and credit card balances.
 This could also include health insurance liability or benefits.
 These are the part of the business that you don’t own outright so you’re on the hook to pay someone else.

 This is where having a thorough understanding of your assets is helpful.
 If your liabilities have gone up considerably, ask yourself if you currently have enough easily-accessible assets like cash to pay them.
 If not, you’ve got some decisions to make to increase your cash flow.